djcooke/compendium/_hoh_041_enemies/mizumimizu.md

 abilities:
   - name: Sand Pillar
     potency: 30
+    type: Magic
     description: 'instant'
   - name: Bottomless Desert
     potency: 20
+    type: Magic
     description: 'quick huge pointblank AoE; draws players in and inflicts stun (5s).
-Used 30 seconds after pull and then at 60-second intervals'
+Used 30 seconds after pull and then at 60-second intervals.
+    Knockback immunity does not work, but fully shielding the damage will also block the draw-in'
   - name: Temblor
     potency: 1000
+    type: Magic
     description: 'instant pointblank AoE (enrage); used immediately after Bottomless Desert'
 ---